classroomtechtools/appscripts-modules-ft-svelte/README.md

 npm run bundle
 ```

-That will run a few commands which will prepare all of the files into `./src/project/`, ready for production use.
+That will run a few commands which will prepare all of the files into `./src/project/`, ready for production use, which is also deployed with clasp.

 From inside the `Bundle.js` file, the exported variables are placed on the `Import` variable as a namespace.
 You will then be able to access the exported objects, functions, or variables by using the `Import` variable: